ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 = is an operator.
 It will give the variable c a value of c + d.

-+ is an operator.
+The addition sign (+) is an operator.
 It will provide the sum of c and d.

 ## Question 3